 Books we love

-This summer I am revisiting Patience Gray's great autobiographical cookbook Honey From a Weed.
+Last summer I am revisited Patience Gray's great autobiographical cookbook Honey From a Weed.
 It will whet your appetite and wanderlust at the same time!

 Follow it by Adam Federman's recent biography of Ms. Gray Fasting and Feasting: The Life of Visionary Food Writer Patience Gray.
 I always wondered what she was really like and what made her who she was.